Blog

-Imagine having a database with your platform or product subscription’s data.
-The table has the subscriptions creation date, and if they’ve been cancelled, you have that date too – but how can you know how many active subscriptions you had on any given day in the past?
-You can’t.
+Imagine having a database with your platform or product subscription data.
+The table has the subscription creation date, and if it has been cancelled, you have that date too.
+But how can you know how many active subscriptions you had on any given day in the past?
+You cannot.
 At least, not without reconstructing the historical data.

-This is a common challenge across many businesses where historical states aren’t preserved, making trend analysis difficult.
-While this article focuses on subscription data, the same technique can be applied to any scenario where you need to reconstruct history from point-in-time data – whether that’s user statuses, inventory levels, or order states.
-While it’s easy to count what’s active today, reconstructing past metrics requires careful consideration of how your data has changed over time.
+This is a common challenge across many businesses where historical states are not preserved, making trend analysis difficult.
+While this article focuses on subscription data, the same technique can be applied to any scenario where you need to reconstruct history from point-in-time data, whether that is user statuses, inventory levels, or order states.

 Data structure and challenges